akshay7-star/Cybersecurity---Task-2/report.md

 * FTP traffic showed that credentials can be transmitted in plaintext
 * Lack of encryption makes the network vulnerable to packet sniffing attacks

+  Traffic was captured using Wireshark with a TCP filter applied.

+The capture shows communication between the local machine and external servers over TCP and HTTPS (port 443).
+Packet details reveal connection establishment using SYN and ACK flags, along with encrypted TLS traffic.

+This demonstrates how network traffic can be monitored and analyzed, although encrypted protocols prevent direct visibility of sensitive data.

 ---

 ## 5. Firewall Demonstration